Richard & Judy: 2008–09: Watch

 Following the show's departure from Channel 4, the producers of Richard & Judy subsequently signed a £2 million deal with the UKTV network Watch.
 Madeley and Finnigan renamed the show and hosted Richard & Judy's New Position from 7 October 2008.
 The couple stated that the new version would be "a high octane prime time show", with Madeley explaining, "we [Madeley and Finnigan] were both hugely impressed with the team at UKTV, and their proposal was attractive and fun and will give us the kind of flexibility in our personal lives which we have been looking for".
 The presenters continued featuring the programme's popular "Book Club" that had begun on their Channel 4 show.

 The Watch version of the show featured a sofa area for interviews, as well as a bar area where the star guests and the show's crew members gathered during broadcasts.
 Each week the show employed a celebrity barman; comedian Rufus Hound undertook the role in the first week's episode.
 Hound had been a frequent guest on the Channel 4 series.

 The first episode of the Watch series attracted an average audience of around 200,000 viewers (this figure included those who watched the show on Watch+1).
 The second episode, in the 8pm timeslot, attracted 53,000 viewers.
 Watch channel representatives were reportedly satisfied with the ratings, stating that the show had started well.
 Ratings consistently fell for subsequent episodes, reaching a new low of 11,000 viewers.

 Following a Christmas break at the end of 2008, the show returned on 13 January 2009 in a new 6pm slot.
 The show also dropped the "New Position" section of its title and was called "Richard & Judy" again.

 By April 2009, ratings had slumped and the following month, an agreement was reached to terminate the show six months early.
 From the week of 8 June 2009, the show was reduced to a single weekly episode that aired at 4pm every Wednesday.
 The show's final episode was broadcast on 1 July 2009.

 You Say We Pay

-"You Say We Pay" was a daily competition that involved a viewer at home describing images on a TV screen for the show's two presenters (the hosts cannot see the images, as the screen is behind them) to then identify; however, the contestant was not permitted to refer to the displayed objects by their ordinary names.
+"You Say We Pay" was a daily competition that involved a viewer at home describing images on a TV screen for the show's two presenters (the hosts cannot see the images, as the screen is behind them) to then identify without calling the displayed objects by their ordinary names.
 For each correct answer provided by Madeley and Finnigan, the viewer received £1000.

 In January 2006, MP and Celebrity Big Brother contestant George Galloway entered the competition and won his housemates' weekly shopping budget.
 Lionel Blair, Abi Titmuss and Carol Vorderman also participated in "You Say We Pay" whilst they were guests on the programme.